Most founders wait until the team is already broken before thinking about structure.

 A Practical Framework for Getting It Right

 When we work with growing companies on org structure, we use a simple three-step process.
+Same framework whether the business is 15 people or 80.

-Step 1 - Map the work, not the people
+Step 1: Map the work, not the people

 List every major function the business needs to run.
 Group related functions together.
 Identify which functions are currently owned, which are shared, and which are genuinely missing.

 Do not start with who you have.
 Start with what the business needs.
-This separates "what we need" from "who is available" - which is what creates clean structure rather than a patchwork that accommodates existing people.
+This separates "what we need" from "who is available", which is what creates clean structure rather than a patchwork that accommodates existing people.

-Step 2 - Assign ownership
+Step 2: Assign ownership

 For every function, assign one accountable owner.
-This is not about who does the work - it is about who is responsible for the outcome.
+This is not about who does the work.
+It is about who is responsible for the outcome.
 One owner per function.
 No shared ownership.

 Shared ownership is the same as no ownership.
 If two people share accountability for revenue, no one is accountable for revenue.
 Pick one.
 The other can be a critical contributor without being the owner.

-Step 3 - Design the reporting structure
+Step 3: Design the reporting structure

 Once you have functions and owners, the reporting structure becomes obvious.
 Group related function owners under a common lead.
 Make sure no single person has more than five to seven direct reports.

-What This Looks Like at Different Stages
+What This Looks Like at Different Stages (Specific Examples)

 These are typical structures we see working at each inflection point.